 Following a legal seminar, an audio record of a presentation is usually made available to the public free of charge via the General Assembly's Internet site.
 The record is not published for an exclusive audience, does not have an interactive component, does not include a live moderator, and may have been edited.
 It does not qualify as an accredited program or activity (either unmoderated or moderated) under Chapter 42 of the Iowa Court Rules.
 For more information see the Supreme Court's "Guidelines for Unmoderated Activities."

 No Position or Recommended Course of Action is Being Recommended

-During a seminar, a presenter, or a member of the audience, may identify an issue for discussion or possible future consideration by members of the General Assembly.
-However, under no circumstances should the scheduling of a presenter, the issues addressed during a presentation or questions or comments made during a presentation, be construed as inviting, advocating, or recommending a position or a course of action by LSA or its staff.
+During a seminar, a speaker making a presentation or addressing questions, or a member of the audience, may identify an issue for discussion or possible future consideration by members of the General Assembly.
+However, under no circumstances should the scheduling of a speaker, the issues addressed during a presentation, or questions or comments made during a presentation be construed as inviting, advocating, or recommending a position, interpretation, or course of action by LSA or its staff.

 For questions or comments regarding a legal seminar or legal seminar series, contact Mr. Doug Adkisson at 515.281.3884 or Doug.Adkisson@legis.iowa.gov